robonxt-ai/opensouls-community-old-forked/example-twenty-questions/README.md

 <img src="answersQuestions.png" alt="Introduction" width="350"/>

 The full definition can be found in the code, but this should provide a high-level overview of how the **Soul Engine** helps specify complex stateful behavior.

+## Run this example in the Soul Engine

+Playing around with the example is simple if you're a Soul Engine user - simply run

+`npx soul-engine dev`

+in this directory and start modifying the code!